GAMSAT Section 3 - How To Prepare In 2021

 Some people ask me if they even really need to study anything at all since all the information necessary to answer the question is given to you anyway.

-Now that's all well and good, but it's still a very good idea to study the sciences to the level that ACER recommends (first year degree level for chemistry and biology and A level standard for physics) for the following reasons -
+Now that's all well and good, but it's still a very good idea, if not essential, to study the sciences to the level that ACER recommends (first year degree level for chemistry and biology and A level standard for physics) for the following reasons -

 1. If you already know a subject inside out then when you're presented with one or two pages of text and diagrams on it in the test you'll read and understand it much faster than if you're starting from scratch.